Women’s college basketball: Back on the court, Maine opens with eyes on another conference crown

-ORONO — University of Maine senior Blanca Milan spent three months at home this summer in Spain, quietly working on her game without a national team commitment.
+ORONO — University of Maine senior Blanca Millan spent three months at home this summer in Spain, quietly working on her game without a national team commitment.

 The reigning America East women’s basketball player of the year returned to Orono with what she said is improved footwork and a more consistent 3-point shot.

-An even better Milan would be a big boost for two-time defending conference champ Maine, which opened practice Tuesday afternoon.
+An even better Millan would be a big boost for two-time defending conference champ Maine, which opened practice Tuesday afternoon.

 Eleven players return from a team that went 25-8 last season, including 15-1 in conference play.
 Four newcomers — freshmen guard Anne Simon, guard Anna Kahelin, forward Abbe Laurence, and graduate transfer Gadson Lefft, a forward who played the last three seasons at Delaware — have already received a crash course in the Black Bears’ high expectations.